The 8-Minute Rule Explained: How a Single Mistake Can Cost PT Clinics Over $10K Monthly

 This isn’t just about compliance; it’s about safeguarding the revenue you’ve earned.

-Even experienced clinics are still making avoidable but costly mistakes.
-The most common?
+Even experienced clinics make avoidable but costly mistakes.
+The most common include:

-And with Medicare’s 2025 updates now in effect, the margin for error is even narrower.
+With Medicare’s 2025 updates now in effect, the margin for error is narrower.
 A single oversight repeated across dozens of visits can snowball into thousands in denials or underpayments.

 Clinics often don’t notice the damage until it’s too late.
-By that time, the appeal window had closed.
+By that time, the appeal window will have closed.

 In 2025, the 8-Minute Rule became stricter across four key areas: